steder/steder.github.io/source/_posts/2014-11-14-software-engineering-illustrated-im-just-trying-to-change-this-lightbulb.markdown

 Yes, quality can slip a little bit to hit a date, and yes, the project is likely important and yes, you likely pay these software folks quite well compared to other roles in your company.

 However, a lack of trust is not really a good reason to assume that your software group is dragging their feet and despite the high pay, sometimes equipment and resources are still an issue.
-Perhaps better IT infrasture, better tools, or additional personnel could complete a project more quickly and if something is truly that important to your business perhaps spending more money to acquire additional resources is the answer.
+Perhaps better IT infrastructure, better tools, or additional personnel could complete a project more quickly and if something is truly that important to your business perhaps spending more money to acquire additional resources is the answer.

 Fortunately, business people actually have a good understanding of debt and borrowing.
 Unfortunately, they likely don't have the technical expertise to understand if the debt they've accumulated is a little or a lot.
 Determining the amount of debt the business has is something that requires a good working relationship, even trust, between the business and engineering sides of an organization.